mrzarei5/TemporalCook/README.md

 # TemporalCook: Visual Question Answering for Cooking Activities

-**This repository is the official repository for TemporalCook: Benchmarking Temporal and Procedural Reasoning in Multimodal Large Language Models**
+**This is the official repository for TemporalCook: Benchmarking Temporal and Procedural Reasoning in Multimodal Large Language Models**

 > **Paper**: Accepted to [MUCG @ ACM MM 2025](https://mucg-workshop.github.io/) (The 1st International Workshop on MLLM for Unified Comprehension and Generation)